brownman/SPSE/BANK/PYTHON/BANK/3/README.md

 getting help
 ----
-- dir(some_object) #output is the list of methods available for this object: [method1, method2 .. etc]
+- dir(some_object) #output is a list of object's attributes such as:  available methods.
 - help( some_object.method1 ) #output: help for method1 (...)